swangarch/zero2ml/README.md

 by re-implementing fundamental machine learning algorithms.

 The purpose of this repository is **educational**:
-to understand how classic ML models work internally,
+to understand how classic ML models work internally.
-not to build a production-ready library.

 ---